 ***This was indicated on the embassy website but when we talked to the guy at the consulate about how we might be traveling soon, one of our options is that they can certify (for a fee) that our marriage certificate is authentic, and then we can file for our Report of Marriage at ANY Philippine embassy anywhere in the world.
 WRONG.
 So had we gone to Oslo, it would have cost us even more time and money to have our documents mailed to Delhi.
 I don’t know what is up with that guy.
-He spoke to Scott in Nepali most of the time, and to me, he seemed decent and competent, but let’s just say he was not very good at his job.
+He spoke to Scott in Nepali most of the time, and to me, he seemed decent, but definitely not competent!

 4) This thing is NOT CHEAP.
 So it took us several visits to the consulate to finally get everything in order, and then we had to part with a LOT of money.

 The embassy in New Delhi only accepts the Marriage Certificate that was issued by the Nepal government, if it has been authenticated by the consulate in Kathmandu.
 We had to pay 2840 NPR for the authentication.
 And then we had to pay 1775 INR for the Report of Marriage, and 3500 INR for the courier services.
 They’re shipping important documents between three countries so I guess the cost is justified.
 It’s expensive, but it’s not like you can opt out.
 So you just do what you gotta do.